NO! Generally, The Police Have No Duty To Protect You!

 “MARTIN: Sure.
 You were trying to create a – sort of a protective barrier, and you did succeed in saving your store.

 Most of the firearms these men used are now declared illegal by our California state legislature, felonies to possess.
 Similar to the Uvalde school massacre, LAPD stood around and did absolutely nothing but protect city property.
-We could find no logical reason to tamper with the Second Amendment other than to try and control law-abiding citizens ad deprive them of their rights?
-Can you think of a reason why California is trying to abolish all semi-automatic, centerfire rifles and restricting how much ammo you are allowed to own or have in your gun's magazine?
+We could find no logical reason to tamper with the Second Amendment other than to try and control law-abiding citizens, depriving them of their rights.
+Can you think of a reason why California is trying to abolish all semi-automatic, centerfire rifles and already restricting how much ammo you are allowed to own or have in your gun’s magazine?
 King George and Mao Tse Tung had many based upon well settled history.